ChananArgov/TRACEvar/README.md

 To use TRACEvar on your device download all the project files and folders to your work directory.
 Place the dataset file in the 'Data' folder.

-# TRACEvar usage for model contruction
+# TRACEvar usage for model construction
 To create TRACEvar tissue-specific random forest models, run the Main.py script in the 'Code' folder.
 For each tissue model, the script will create 5 files in the 'Output' folder, as follows:
 1. a python [pickle](https://docs.python.org/3/library/pickle.html) (pkl) that include the trained model.
 2. a pkl file containing a dictionary of the model input features.